1.Basic Gripping - Tutorial

 This setup is now first checking for if there is a “GripSlotInRange” of the motion controller (range is setup in the VRGripInterface properties on the object).
 Then if there was one, it uses that location as the grip point instead of the objects world location, this will “snap” the object to the hand at that relative location (the sockets location on the object).
 If there was no slot in range then it instead grips the object in its world position (made relative as well).
 Setting bIsSlotGrip should be done, however it has no internal plugin use and exists for the end user to more easily differentiate grips.

 If the default setup isn’t to your liking you can use your own transform getting method to pass in to the grip function yourself, or you can override the ClosestGripSlotInRange function on the object itself and pass out whatever you want.
+You will likely want a scale of 1 to be always passed out though so that the relative transform setup above works correctly.
+The default implementation does this already.
+If you pass out another scale it will inversely effect the scale of the end grip.

 For example, overriding the function like above and cutting out the Parent implementation.
 You could pass out scene component locations on the object instead to act like snap points.
 Or pass out true for HadSlotInRange always and a set transform, or check if the calling controller is left or right handed and adjust sockets or logic accordingly.
 Doing an override like this in a base class for your grippables would let ALL of them behave differently for you.